Connecticut Reckless Endangerment Lawyer

 Reckless Endangerment is codified in the Connecticut General Statutes §§ 53a-63 and 53a-64.
 A person can be found guilty of Reckless Endangerment in the First Degree under C.G.S. § 53a-63 if such person—with extreme indifference to human life—recklessly engages in conduct which creates a risk of serious physical injury to another person.
 Reckless Endangerment in the Second Degree under C.G.S. § 53a-64 is the lesser charge which occurs when the person engages in conduct which creates a risk of just physical injury (as opposed to serious physical injury) to another person.
 The third party could be anyone: a spouse, sibling, stranger, or friend.
 It could even be a member of an opposing sports team if a particular game or match gets too violent.

-Ask any top Greenwich or Stamford criminal attorney or lawyer—police and prosecutors err on the side of caution in charging these two crimes.
+Police and prosecutors err on the side of caution in charging 1st-degree reckless endangerment.
 Their concern is usually that the recklessness stems from something more serious going on with the suspect—perhaps substance or alcohol abuse, mental health issues, or some sort of pattern of outright irresponsible or self-destructive behavior.
-Thus, it is important to work with an experienced Connecticut Reckless Endangerment attorney to persuade the Court and prosecution that any alleged recklessness was an anomaly or isolated incident.
+Thus, it is important to work with an experienced Connecticut attorney to persuade the Court and prosecution that any alleged Reckless Endangerment offense was an anomaly or isolated incident.

-While both of these Reckless Endangerment charges are misdemeanors, a First Degree Reckless Endangerment charge is a Class A misdemeanor, punishable by up to 1 year in jail, a $2000 fine, and probation.
+While both of these Reckless Endangerment charges are misdemeanors, a 1st-degree Reckless Endangerment charge is a Class A misdemeanor, punishable by up to a one-year jail sentence, a $2000 fine, and probation.
 Second Degree Reckless Endangerment is a Class B misdemeanor, punishable by up to 2 years in jail, a $1000 fine, and probation.
 If convicted of either of these crimes, the conviction will remain on your criminal record permanently and will come up on any background check conducted by a potential landlord, employer, or graduate school.
 So if you are not careful, what might have initially may been an honest mistake in your conduct could escalate to a Reckless Endangerment charge and conviction.

 What Kind of Conduct Can Lead to a Connecticut Reckless Endangerment Charge?